MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7.md

 # Trial Balance/Previous Year (report)

-The *Trial Balance/Previous Year* report shows general ledger (G/L) accounts with debit and credit net change and balance for the specified period.
+The **Trial Balance/Previous Year** report shows general ledger (G/L) accounts with debit and credit net change and balances for a period you specify.

-Also shows percentage of actual figures vs figures for same period last year.
+The report also shows the percentage of actual figures vs. the figures for the same period last year.

-Can be filtered by dimensions.
+You can filter the report by dimensions.

 Use the report to help identify trends, variances, and potential areas of concern.
-It's particularly useful at the close of an accounting period or fiscal year to assess financial performance over time.
+The report is useful at the close of an accounting period or fiscal year for assessing financial performance over time.

 ## Use cases